4 July 2026

 • thematic associations – under what topics does the model mention them: transport, SCT, districts, cost of living, local government experience, PiS, right-wing, city management;

-• comparisons – who does the model most often compare them to and by what criteria; who does the candidate outperform, and who poses a KO (not a committee!) for them
+• comparisons – with whom does the model most frequently compare them and by what criteria; who does the candidate beat, and who has them KO (not referring to a committee!)

 • sources – does the response rely on current, credible, and relevant data;

-• hallucinations – a fascinating area where one can observe issues such as confusing people, roles, dates, programmes, election cycles, or non-existent declarations;
+• hallucinations – a fascinating area where one can see things like confusing people, roles, dates, programmes, election cycles, or non-existent declarations;

-• interpretative frames – is the candidate presented as party-affiliated, local, municipal, ideological, technocratic, protest-oriented, anti-regulatory, urban, right-wing, “pro-driver”, or in another way.
+• interpretative frames – is the candidate presented as party-affiliated, local, municipal, ideological, technocratic, protest-oriented, anti-regulatory, urban, right-wing, “pro-driver”, or in some other way.

 Funnel penetration chart in Michał Drewnicki's study in Semantio.pro

-Results from the Semantio study showing Michał Drewnicki's visibility at various stages of the intention funnel.
+Results of the Semantio study showing the visibility of Michał Drewnicki at various stages of the intention funnel.
 Study author: Michał Grzebyk.

-In Drewnicki’s case, three categories stand out for further analysis: name recognition, thematic visibility, and source quality.
+In the case of Drewnicki, three categories for further analysis are particularly evident: recognition by name, thematic visibility, and source quality.
 The first was high.
 The second was low.
 The third proved uneven among providers.

-First example: questions about local government experience without providing a name did not spontaneously trigger Drewnicki, even though his institutional profile includes a council mandate and the role of deputy chair of the Kraków City Council.
+First example: questions about local government experience without providing a name did not spontaneously trigger Drewnicki, even though his institutional profile includes a councillor mandate and a role as vice-chairman of the Kraków City Council.

 Second example: questions about Nowa Huta, Mistrzejowice, northern Kraków, and the district perspective also did not suffice for the models to independently indicate the candidate.

-Third example: a certain trace of spontaneous visibility appeared mainly around transport and SCT, but was still very weak compared to responses to questions containing a name.
+Third example: a certain trace of spontaneous visibility appeared mainly around transport and SCT, but it was still very weak compared to responses to questions containing the name.

-In short, GenAI can answer the question “who is Michał Drewnicki?”, but much less frequently responds with his name to the question “who in Kraków has a stance on my issue?”
-This is a difference that is hard to see in classic media monitoring but is very significant for a local campaign
+In short: GenAI can answer the question “Who is Michał Drewnicki?”, but much less frequently responds with his name to the question “Who in Kraków has a stance on my problem?”.
+This is a difference that is hard to see in classic media monitoring, but which is very significant for a local campaign.

 Michał Grzebyk